terjekv/github-authorized-keys/README.md

 ### Direct installation

-If you are running a derivative of RHEL (Fedora, CentOS, Rocky, etc) or modern Debian derivatives (Ubuntu etc) the install script should install and configure the service for you.
+If you are running a derivative of RHEL9 (Fedora 36+, CentOS 9*, Rocky 9*, etc) or modern Debian derivatives (Ubuntu etc) the install script should install and configure the service for you.

 ```bash